 After two hours of hiking the clouds move past the mountain trail and we can finally see what is up ahead.
 I can see corn stalks high reaching the sky.
 Beyond in the distant I see boys running through a muddy field kicking a soccer ball.
 The mud, the rain, and the jungle are not match for the boy’s passion for the game.
 They kick the ball around to each other while wearing sun faded red to pink baseball caps and rain boots.
 As we reach the school the boys run to the class room and we are greeted with amazing smiles as if they knew our purpose.
 We reach for our backpacks and pull the dry children’s books that have journeyed from the states, the wet jungle, and into this classroom of children.
 The smiles grow bigger and the kids are trying their best to control their excitement.
 We hand the books out and the kids immediately know what to do with them.
 They were ferocious readers and tore into the books like a lion feasting on its prey.
 It only took minutes for some of the children to finish reading the book that had come so far.
 The children were then asked to describe the book they had just consumed with their mind.
 As if reading it again they described each of their books almost word for word.
 Now it was us who were smiling and trying our best to contain our excitement.
 I’ve never met Kay Robb the founder of Books For A Better World but whatever her feeling was that day when she envisioned the idea of bringing children’s books to poverty stricken schools I think it was that moment we experienced that she had in mind.

 Still numb from the experience I had just been a part of we journeyed back through the trail.
 Racing step for step trying to beat the darkness that would soon fall on the jungle I was still thinking of the children and the teacher.
 An amazing man who asks for no praise, he walks this trail daily to teach these children we were blessed to meet.
 Still fresh in my mind was the children disappearing into the jungle to their homes with the new books they had received.
 I couldn’t help thinking about the experience and how it touched me even for a brief period of my life.
 The smiles, the little hands holding the books tight against their bodies, the teacher’s passion for his students.
 These are the memories I will never forget and keep in my soul until the next journey and smile I encounter while delivering books for a better world.
-Your browser may not support display of this image.

 -Dax Ramirez, Volunteer